Historic Flyers NHL Moments

 The Flyers made their interim home at Le Colisee in Quebec City, marking the first time in 40 years that the city would witness regular-season NHL games.
 It was also home to their AHL affiliate, the Quebec Aces.

-Ironically Quebec would later join the NHL for the 1979-80 season after the World Hockey Association (WHA) folded.
+Ironically, Quebec would later join the NHL for the 1979-80 season after the World Hockey Association (WHA) folded.
 The Quebec Nordiques would choose Eric Lindros first overall in the 1991 NHL Entry Draft in Buffalo, New York.
 Lindros never played for the Nordiques.
 Instead, a trade was worked out, sending him to the Philadelphia Flyers.

-Keep You’re Stick on the Ice.
+Keep Your Stick on the Ice.

 Please follow and like us: